7Pettay7/CoinBot/README.md

     - [X] Grab user's portfolio information
     - [X] Grab current and historic currency data
     - [X] Update data with each request instead of at the start of the app
-    - [] Calculate precent up/down of portfolio based on historic data
+    - [X] Calculate precent change of cryptocurrencies based on historic data
     - [] Optimize fetching of historical data (can take a min)
     - [] Integrate matplotlib for visual aids
+    - [] Connect database to store portfolio information so the user can see their portfolio growth over time
     - [] Discord Bot
       - [X] Total portfolio output
       - [] Output specific currency info \(price, percent up/down, amount owned and total)